MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 If the two ranges are equal length, then the time complexity of the algorithm is linear in the number of elements contained in the range.
 Otherwise the function immediately returns **`false`**.

-Neither the `operator==` nor the user-defined predicate is required to impose an equivalence relation that symmetric, reflexive, and transitive between its operands.
+You don't need either `operator==` or the user-defined predicate to impose an equivalence relation that's symmetric, reflexive, and transitive between its operands.

 ### Example